 Consider three things when you need to make a decision regarding outsourcing vs in-house :

 Let me explain with an example: Suppose you decide to develop a taxi-sharing app and your whole focus and business revolve around that.
 That becomes your core business activity.
 You know that you have some time before you launch and you also have some money to support the development.
 Going for an in-house team is the best in this case.

 This development will be continuous and every aspect of your business will revolve around this.
 Is it a specialized service you need to handle full-time.
 So, hire an in-house team!

-Now, say you need an inventory management software that will help automate the business processes.
+Now, say you need an inventory / warehouse management software that will help automate the business processes.
 But, your business doesn’t revolve around this and once you have the software you don’t need daily maintenance.
 Also, you need this software fast and don’t want to spend too much on it.
 You are better off outsourcing this to some capable software outsourcing company.

 If you’re wondering how to find a good outsourcing company, check our blog here.